TerrapinSoftware/theme/README.md

 The following layouts are available.
 For each layout, you can define a file `_includes/head-XXX.html`, where `XXX` is the layout name.
 This file will be included in the `<head>` section of the HTML file.

-* `base` - the base leyout.
+* `base` - the base layout.
 The body is empty and will be replaced by the rendered file.
 * `default` - the default layout.
 The rendered file will be wrapped into a `<div class="container">` tag.
 * `sidebar` - the sidebar layout.

+The sidebar layout also lets you define the contents of the header and footer in the files `_includes/sidebar-header.html` and `_includes/sidebar-footer.html`.

 Page defaults (see also _config.yml):